 Chaophraya

 What: Nothing says romantic like rooftop dining, and Charophraya has earned a reputation for delivering classy Thai food in elegant big-city settings.
 Nab a seat on its rooftop terrace to enjoy views of Edinburgh Castle and the Firth of Forth while you chow down an array of classic Thai dishes, including hot and sour soups, fragrant curries, spicy rice dishes and more.
-There’s also an entire section dedicated to vegans and veggies, which includes Thai tacos, sweetcorn cakes, papaya salad and tofu in tamarind sauce.
+There’s an entire section dedicated to vegans and veggies, which includes Thai tacos, sweetcorn cakes, papaya salad and tofu in tamarind sauce.
+Elsewhere, Chaophraya's sharing set menus are a great way to go on date night, offering family-style dishes for two.

 Where: 33 Castle Street, EH2 3DN